VerKnowSys/svdOS/README.md

 * DTrace hooks built in (when supported by software) - provided by Sofin.
 Note, that there's an issue related to this feature at the moment: https://github.com/HardenedBSD/hardenedBSD/issues/305.

+* [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) DNS server is installed by default - configured as caching nameserver - used by all jails.

+* Nginx proxy is installed by default - used to proxy external domains to local ones (by name, using local caching DNS).

 ## My other projects that are part of the system: